 The drum, or food holder, has a volume of 100 ml or 3.3 fl. ounces, which allows it to last for about six weeks depending on what type and amount of food it’s dispensing.
 The drum is transparent, so it’s easy to see how much is left.

-The Eheim is small, compact, and fits on most aquariums.
-It includes a universal clamp which makes it easier to set-up on the side of the tank.
+The Eheim is small, compact, and fits in most aquariums.
+It includes a universal clamp which makes it easier to set up on the side of the tank.
 It has an integrated fan and ventilation system that helps to keep food dry.
 However, according to many reviews if it’s next to a filter or air stone pump that splashes the food will still get moist and result in a cakey waste.

 2. PROCHE Digital Automatic Fish Feeder

 The PROCHE Digital Automatic Fish Feeder comes in two different patterns: the PRO-E and the PRO-X. The most significant differences between the two are that the PRO-E uses AAA batteries, whereas the PRO-X uses AA.
-The PRO-E has a setting of 1 or 2 rotations per time, and the PRO-X has only one setting.
+The PRO-E has a setting of 1 or 2 rotations per time, and the PRO-X has only one set.
 The Pro-E is more compact and smaller, while the PRO-X is larger and has a larger food container.
 Here you can find the PROCHE Digital Automatic Fish Feeder.

 This review is for the PRO-E.

 The PROCHE PRO-E includes 2 – AAA batteries, which can last for three months.
 Keep in mind that the battery compartment is found once the holder is removed from the feeder.
 The body is black, and the drum is clear for easy viewing.